Života Ðurić: NATO bombing

 A J-22 Orao, similar to the one used by Ðurić during his career as a pilot in the Kosovo War.

 The first night of the runway in Ladjevac was not hit, bombs fell between it and the mantle.
-In the morning, we went on to attack commands, camps and KLA barracks.
-In our ground units were aviation officers for guidance, also pilots, while in the command in Pristina there was an aviation liaison officer.
+In the morning, Yugoslav air forces went to attack commands, camps and KLA barracks.
 It was decided to use the radio-link, due to the covertness of the flight, only in extreme necessity or if the officer on the ground assesses that the attack threatens our units – said Colonel Sreto Malinović, at the time of the war in 1999, commander of the 98th Regiment.

 It was flying in a sweeping flight, at a speed of 800 kilometres per hour, the planes followed the terrain configuration.
 A group of two or four "eagles" was usually led by a version of this two-seater aircraft - on the other seat sat a navigator whose task was to bring the aircraft precisely to the targets.
-The flights, which represented great physical exertion for the pilots, lasted about half an hour, and even 50 minutes when it came to the KLA's most remote positions towards Albania.
+The flights lasted about half an hour, and even 50 minutes when it came to the KLA's most remote positions towards Albania.

-And life Djuric took to the assignment on March 25, 1999.
+Ðurić took to the assignment on March 25, 1999.
 While flying over the Glogovac area, he noticed the KLA base, the command post and the warehouse, which he destroyed with two bombs.
 He continued his flight to a predetermined goal and at one point, when due to the configuration of the terrain he had to turn the plane on his flank, he was hit by fire from the ground.
-Pilot Slobodan Dimovski, a friend of the family, "Classic", who then accompanied him on the task, recounted: - We flew above the intersected terrain, in conditions of difficulty navigation at only fifty meters of relative height.
+Pilot Slobodan Dimovski who accompanied him on the task, recounted: "We flew above the intersected terrain, in conditions of difficulty navigation at only fifty meters of relative height.
 The sun was on the sun.
 The mountains on the border with Albania were already making shadows.
 Djuric had already carried out the effect, he was in the manoeuvre up when he was hit.
-I saw that he fell on the position of terrorists, who had the support of NATO aviation from the air," Dimovski said.
+I saw that he fell on the position of terrorists, who had the support of NATO aviation from the air".

-According to the assessment and assumption of the pilot from Djuric’s squadron, when he could not pull the plane out, Commander Djuric did not want terrorists alive, but crashed the enemy with a plane.
-For two days he was missing - his wife Biljana told reporters later.
+According to the assessment and assumption of the pilot from Ðurić’s squadron, when he could not pull the plane out, Ðurić did not want the insurgents alive, but crashed the enemy with a plane.
+He was missing for two days.
 At the time of the life of the death, their son Alexander was ten years old, and the daughter Anna, aged 9.